fastly/compute-js-opentelemetry/src/opentelemetry-sdk-fastly/README.md

 import { Resource } from "@opentelemetry/resources";
 import { OTLPTraceExporter } from "@fastly/compute-js-opentelemetry/exporter-trace-otlp-fastly-backend";
-import { FastlyJsInstrumentation } from "@fastly/compute-js-opentelemetry/instrumentation-fastly-js";
+import { FastlyComputeJsInstrumentation } from "@fastly/compute-js-opentelemetry/instrumentation-fastly-compute-js";

 // Instantiate a trace exporter. const traceExporter = new OTLPTraceExporter({